 "Jesus proved that he had authority over death itself!
 That the power of sin and death was broken!
 That the kingdom of God was real, and that we can all be a part of it!"
 Vischer says in the video - and that's the real meaning of Easter.

 Pick up What's in the Bible?
-Volume 10 today to learn - and feel - the story of Jesus.
+Volume 10 or stream it on JellyTelly today to learn - and feel - the story of Jesus.